-Her research excellence and outstanding community engagement in science has been recognised with over 13 awards for excellence including UniSA Mid-Career Researcher of the Year (2022), an international research excellence award from the International Congress of Clinical Neurosciences and a South Australian Young Tall Poppy Award (2017).
+Her research excellence and outstanding community engagement in science has been recognised with over 14 awards for excellence including: a South Australian In-Daily 40 Under 40 award for leadership (2024), UniSA Mid-Career Researcher of the Year (2022), a South Australian Young Tall Poppy Award (2017) and an international Young Investigator Award for research excellence award from the International Congress of Clinical Neurosciences (2010).

 About me